Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Evaluation

-Then, Table~\ref{tab:trafficrules} shows the number of traffic rule violations in both benign driving and adversarial hijacking for the same route.
-The number of red light violations is zero for these two scenarios.
-As a comparison, adversarial hijacking has two violations of stop signs, while benign driving has zero.
-The reason is that obeying stop signs is generally harder than obeying traffic light.
-Here is the reason.
-When there is a red light, both the adversarial and the victim vehicles need to stop.
-Then, when the light turns green, both vehicles will start to go through the green light.
-On the contrary, when there is a stop sign, similarly both vehicles stop.
-Then, when the adversarial vehicle starts, the victim vehicle needs to stop again to follow the traffic rule.
-This needs fine-grained control of adversarial patches on the adversarial vehicle.
-In both violations, the victim vehicle only stops once, but not the second time.
-We argue that while this is a violation of the traffic rule, such a rolling stop~\cite{rollingstop} happens among human drivers as well.
+Moreover, Table~\ref{tab:trafficrules} compares traffic-rules violations during benign driving and adversarial hijacking on the same routes.
+Both settings result in zero red-light violations.
+However, adversarial hijacking leads to two stop-sign violations, whereas benign driving does not.
+This difference is due to the greater difficulty in maintaining stop-sign compliance when two vehicles follow each other.
+At a red light, both adversarial and victim vehicles stop and proceed once the light turns green.
+At a stop sign, both vehicles initially stop, but after the adversarial vehicle moves forward, the victim must perform an additional stop before proceeding to fully satisfy the rule.
+This behavior requires fine-grained control over the adversarial patches displayed.
+In both observed violations, the victim stopped once but did not complete the second stop.
+Although this is a violation of traffic-rules, it resembles a roll stop~\cite{rollingstop}, which is also commonly observed in human driving.

-\findingbox{\textbf{Takeaway for RQ3:} \sys is stealthy, i.e., the victim's behavior is similar to that of a normal autonomous driving following the adversarial routes.
-Exceptions are that the hijacked victim vehicle breaks two stop sign rules by making rolling stops after the adversarial vehicle stops.}